TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Wildcard

  NIEM does not define any additional features relating to wildcards.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.3.4, _Wildcard_, above,](#wildcard) for rules related to wildcards.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.3.4, _Wildcard_, above,](#wildcard) for rules related to wildcards.

 ## Identity-constraint definition components

  NIEM does not define any additional features relating to identity-constraint definition components.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)      <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.4, _Identity-constraint definition components_, above,](#identity-constraint-definition-components) for rules related to identity-constraint definition components.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)      [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.4, _Identity-constraint definition components_, above,](#identity-constraint-definition-components) for rules related to identity-constraint definition components.

 ## Group definition components